tahaafg20/D2-JS/03-functions-and-methods/02-function-basics.md

 function add(x, y) { return x + y; }
 ```

 Though we could also add any other statements we want to the function body.
-Copy this code into the browser console:
+Copy this code into the console:

 ```javascript
 function add(num1, num2) {